devcheeze/indicatoring/README.md

 <br />

-## Synopsis
+## Description

 indicatoring module is a spinner for response waiting.
 <br />
-it is simple, easy to use, and customizable through set some arguments.
+simple, easy to use, and can be customized with some of the arguments provided.
 <br />
 circular indicators can be added or removed at want locations.
 <br />